San Marzano tomatoes, Il Pomodori di pelati

 • San Marzano tomatoes, Il Pomodori di pelati

-A few years ago they threatened with extinction: the tomato variety San Marzano was hardly grown.
-Meanwhile, it is experiencing a renaissance and flourishing again increased, also thanks to the commitment of Slow Food, in the fertile volcanic soils at the foot of Vesuvius.
-This particular terroir and influenced by the sea mild climate characterize the their own distinctive aromatic flavor, so only develops in the Preserve.
-For us, the best way to capture the summer.
+Just a few years ago it was in danger of extinction: the San Marzano tomato variety was hardly ever grown anymore.
+It is now experiencing a renaissance and is thriving again, also thanks to the commitment of Slow Food, on the fertile volcanic soil at the foot of Vesuvius.
+This special terroir and a mild climate influenced by the sea shape its own distinctive, aromatic taste, which only develops in the canning process.
+For us the most beautiful way to capture summer.

-Always one of the original inhabitants of Campania, the elongated, solid tomato with few seeds and thick skin.
-The skin can peel good, the meat juice and the sugar-acid ratio is harmonious and intense.
-They taste almost bittersweet and give, as we and many other experts believe that the best of all tomato sauces.
-Also in Campania developed along the lines Cirios a canning industry, the successful San Marzano canned exported worldwide.
+It has always been one of the natives of Campania, the elongated, firm tomato with few seeds and thick skin.
+The skin is easy to peel, the meat-juice and sugar-acid ratio is harmonious and intense.
+They taste almost bitter-sweet and, according to us and many other connoisseurs, make the best of all tomato sauces.
+In Campania, too, a canning industry developed following Cirio`s example, which successfully exported San Marzano cans worldwide.

-Although taste and strength were indisputable, the harvest had and has to be to this day carried out by hand and many times from July to September.
-In the 70s, the industry also attacked because of this back to robust hybrid varieties, which can be mechanically cultivated and harvested.
-In addition, the variety ill in these years to a virus.
-The San Marzano, formerly the pride of Campanian peasants fell into oblivion.
-Only about 20 years later recollected Slow Food, that there was this tomato again.
-In research of Cirio old seed of two more resistant varieties was preserved, which was seeded again.
-1996 already received the San Marzano of the EUs quality award DOP for the region Agro Sarnese Nocerino in the Province of Naples.
-There, the tomatoes grown on volcanic soils near the sea.
-Bound is the DOP also to a consortium.
-Not all farmers cooperate with this union, so there are both DOP tomatoes and canned without DOP marking.
+Even though the taste and firmness were undisputed, the harvest had to and still has to be done by hand, many times between July and September.
+For this reason, in the 1970s the industry resorted to robust hybrid varieties that could be cared for and harvested mechanically.
+In addition, the variety contracted a virus during these years.
+The San Marzano, once the pride of Campanian farmers, fell into oblivion.
+It was only around 20 years later that Slow Food remembered that this tomato once existed.
+In the Cirio research center, old seeds from two more resistant varieties were preserved and were sown again.
+In 1996, San Marzano received the DOP quality award from the EU for the Agro Sarnese Nocerino region in the province of Naples.
+There the tomatoes grow on volcanic soil near the sea.
+The DOP is also tied to a consortium.
+Not all farmers cooperate with this association, which is why there are both DOP tomatoes and canned goods without DOP labeling.

 • San Marzano tomatoes, Il Pomodori di pelati